vudash/vudash/README.md

 Just html.
 Use `{{id}}` to get the ID of the widget mentioned above.
 Your html should use things like `<h1 id="{{id}}-some-thing"/>` to avoid conflicts.
 You can then reference them using `$id+'-some-thing'` when you need to access them from the clientside javascript.

+## Troubleshooting

+* Q. The console shows that the websocket is failing to connect, and my widgets aren't updating.
+* A. Your hosting provider might not be correctly reporting the external vhost of the server.
+Add an environment variable `SERVER_URL` with the full url to your server, i.e: `http://www.example.com/`

 ## Roadmap
  - Some sort of testing around multi-tenancy
  - Heroku easy deploy